cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 _PointsInto?_ c = any? ((Certificate.blockRef c ≟-BlockHash_) ∘ hash)
 ```

-Peras differs from Praos in that the weight of a chain is its length plus the boost parameter $B$ times the number of vote quorums (certificates) its blocks have received.
+Peras differs from Praos in that the <span id="#weight"/>weight of a chain is its length plus the boost parameter $B$ times the number of vote quorums (certificates) its blocks have received.

 ```agda
 module _ ⦃ _ : Params ⦄ where